Laar/OpenGLRawgen/README.md

 * `CodeGenerating` to add some extra functions to `haskell-src-exts` for generating source code.
-* `opengl-api` the [parser][parser] from noteed, which needs to be patched for the latest version of the spec files.
+* `opengl-xml` the [parser][parser] for the xml specification.
 * `OpenGLRawgenBase` basic types also used in the interface, which could be used without the generator.
+This also includes the interface reader and writer.

 To simplify the installation (for both users and travis CI) there is a dependecy installation script